GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ## Class Attribute/Method
 Class attributes and methods can be accessed both from instance and class without any instantiation.
-Class attribute is declared without under class definition, indented along with methods. `self` variable is not used.
+Class attributes are declared without under class definition, indented along with methods. `self` variable is not used.

-Class method is a method which can be accessed through class alone without needing to create an instance.
+Class methods are a method which can be accessed through class alone without needing to create an instance.

 |     SYNTAX     | DESCRIPTION                              |
 | :------------: | ---------------------------------------- |
 | `@classmethod` | Decorator used to declare class methods. |

-Though class method is defined by the decorator syntax mentioned above, the method also requires parameter to indicate the class itself (just like instance method have `self` parameter to mention instance itself), conventionally written as `cls`.
+Though class methods are defined using the decorator above, the method also requires a parameter to indicate the class itself (just like instance method has `self` parameter to mention instance itself), conventionally written as `cls`.

 ```python
 # CREATING CLASS